 I can recall that a year after landing in Finland for first time, the new Erasmus group living there told me that Halloween was a solid tradition in Finland.
 I didn’t remember that from my own time on Erasmus, although it is definitely true that I went to my share of Halloween parties.
 This sparked my curiosity and I decided it was time to find…

-Topic: Finnish traditions
+Category: Finnish traditions

 Even though I’m not in Finland these days, I do continue to have (and enjoy!) my weekly sauna.
 The saunas outside Finland are strange: people wear towels around their waists, you can’t throw water on the heated stones (there’s an electric system that does it automatically) and a lot of the time the temperature is lower than it should be.
 But is this a sauna?…